|A few of our Sociology Graduates...

 Jenn Morris '04, MSW, spent a year serving the homeless in northern California through Brethren Volunteer Services.
 She then completed her masters degree and worked for the Homeless Initiative Program in Indianapolis.

-Eddie Miller '04 (social work major, criminal justice minor) worked for the Yolo County Probation Department in northern California before moving on the Child Protective Services in Phoenix, AZ.
+Eddie Miller '04 (social work major, criminal justice minor) worked for the Yolo County Probation Department in northern California before moving on to Child Protective Services in Phoenix, AZ.
 As of 2012, he had moved up to a Case Manager IV position and was involved in mentoring other CPS caseworkers across the state.

 Sarah Dillon '04 Lochner is using her social work degree and criminal justice minor in her work with offenders at the Wabash County (Indiana) Probation Dept. After several years as a probation officer, she was promoted to Chief Probation Officer in Wabash County.

 Jessica Hamlyn '04, MSW, completed the MSW Advanced Standing Program at Indiana University-Indianapolis.
 She then accepted a position with Foster Care Plus in Central Indiana.